 On the road, we met backpackers, who were even traveling with a maximum of 8kg (16lbs).

-In practice: Figure out what is really essential and what is additive!
+Comfortable and efficient backpacking in practice: Figure out what is really essential and what is additive luggage!

-To give you an example, here is our essential list for warm countries:
+To give you an example, we have put together our essential packing list for backpackers who travel to tropical destinations:

 - 1x sweater